pataroff/accademium-orientation-survey/README.md

 Alternatively, you can run the prototype locally:

+**IMPORTANT:** Ensure that Node.js is installed on your system.
+You can download it from [Node.js official website](https://nodejs.org/en).

 1. Navigate to the `accademium-orientation-survey` folder.
 2. Open a terminal (e.g., Git Bash) and ensure you are inside the `accademium-orientation-survey` folder.
 3. Run `npm install` to install the necessary dependencies.